 - After saving you have to add a Relationship Key.
 Right-click on the relationship and select New > Key.

-- A new tab will open.
+- The model editor will open.
 The field Name will be automatically filled with the name of the related entity, but you can change it.
 As the BaseEntityField select

 Idand as the RelatedEntityField select the corresponding field from the related entity, i.e. a foreign key in the related entity that is linked to the Id of the base entity (you can find a step by step tutorial for creating a foreign key here).
 Save.